GeoFenix/Solar-Poland-Map-of-PV-Power-Plants-in-Cities/README.md

 This is a development version of the project.

-The project Solar Poland, comprising a website with an interactive GIS Map, is created within a scope of Krakowska Elektrownia Społeczna (KES) project and to some extent is a continuation of my Climate KIC Solar Belgrade project (https://github.com/GeoFenix/my-website-Solar-Belgrade-database-and-GIS-map ).
-KES is an energy cooperative based in Kraków, Poland which aim is to invest in and develop photovoltaic power plants in cities as well as educate community on distributed renewable energy.
-Solar Belgrade presents geographical information on PV power plants distribution across the country using web GIS solution.
-A PostgreSQL/PostGIS spatial database is kept updated with new data retrieved from the internet search, digitilized to building polygons in QGIS open software and then presented on the website.
+The project Solar Poland, comprising a website with an interactive GIS Map, is created for Krakowska Elektrownia Społeczna (KES) organization and to some extent is a continuation of my previous project: Climate KIC Solar Belgrade (https://github.com/GeoFenix/my-website-Solar-Belgrade-database-and-GIS-map ).
+KES is an energy co-operative based in Kraków, Poland which aim is to invest in and develop photovoltaic power plants in in the urban space and roofs as well as educate community on distributed renewable energy.
+Solar Poland presents an information on PV power plants owned by housing co-operatives and their geographical distribution across Poland.
+The application itself is based on web GIS solutions.
+A PostgreSQL/PostGIS spatial database is kept updated with new data retrieved from the internet search.
+This data is digitilized to polygons of the buildings in QGIS, using OpenStreerMap and satellite imagery basemaps.
+Data are displayed on-line through Node.js/Express.js + Leaflet.js map application.
 Detailed explanation on the database content and instruction how to use a GIS map is given on the website.

-Example from the instruction for a GIS map users.
+Example from the instruction for GIS map users.
 ![alt tag](public/images/instrukcja/3.png)

 ## Applied solutions and examples of code

 Solar Poland web application is mainy based on the solutions and source code presented in the web map workshop "Use NodeJS to create a Basic Database API" (http://duspviz.mit.edu/web-map-workshop/leaflet_nodejs_postgis/).
-Following the workshop's guidelines the Solar Polad app consists of:
+Following the workshop's guidelines Solar Polad app consists of:
 1) a PostgreSQL/PostGIS database storing spatial data of PV power plants
 2) Node.js server that runs server-side JavaScript and allows for passing variables and data in GeoJSON format from the client to the server and back again
-3) views and routes that are organized within Express.js framework
+3) views and routes being components of Express.js framework
-4) a Leaflet.js webmap displaying GeoJSON data, viewed on the client side
+4) a Leaflet.js web map displaying GeoJSON data, viewed on the client side
 5) HTML code which is stored in views; these are created using Pug template engine
 6) CSS code whis is stored in stylesheets; it is mostly customized, only partially using Bootstrap
 7) several addtional code resources are also used - all with a reference to a source code and authors

-1) PostgreSQL/PostGIS database and 2) Node.js server
+## 1) PostgreSQL/PostGIS database and 2) Node.js server

-Example of SQL query to a database from open_file_folder: routes/index.html
+Example of SQL query to a database from :open_file_folder: routes/index.html
 ```
 var solar_plants_query = "SELECT row_to_json(fc) FROM ( SELECT 'FeatureCollection' As type, array_to_json(array_agg(f)) As features FROM (SELECT 'Feature' As type, ST_AsGeoJSON(lg.geom)::json As geometry, row_to_json((id, nazwa, rodz_sp, miasto, rok_odd, adres, ile_inst, rodz_inst, moc_cal, ener_rok, koszty, realizat, co2_red, info)) As properties FROM elektrownie_test As lg) As f) As fc";